iotaledger/iota.js/documentation/docs/tutorials/value-transactions/03-generate-a-seed.md

 corresponding private key.
 As with Firefly wallets, you can generate multiple addresses from an initial master secret (*seed phrase*), and, from that point on, use a hierarchical deterministic method to derive multiple addresses.

-## Generate a Seed Phrase and Ed25519 Seed
+## Generate a Seed Phrase and Ed25519 Master Seed

 ### Generate a Random Mnemonic Seed Phrase